echoprotocol/echowiki/api-reference/ethrpc/methods.md

 ##### Returns

 `Object` - The filter options:
+  - `blockId`:  `DATA`, 32 Bytes - Hash of the block on registration task was requested.
   - `randNum`: `QUANTITY`, - Rand num used to solve POW task.
   - `difficulty`: `QUANTITY`, - Difficulty of POW task to be solved.
-  - `blockHash`:  `DATA`, 32 Bytes - Hash of the block on registration task was requested with.

 ##### Example
 ```js